 On January 26, 2021, President Biden signed an executive order directing the United States Attorney General not to renew Department of Justice ("DOJ") contracts with privately operated criminal detention facilities, as consistent with applicable law.
 Two agencies of the DOJ, the Federal Bureau of Prisons ("BOP") and the U.S. Marshals Service ("USMS"), utilize GEO's support services.
 The BOP houses inmates who have been convicted of federal crimes, and the USMS is generally responsible for detainees who are awaiting trial or sentencing in U.S. federal courts.
-As of March 31, 2022, GEO has one company-owned facility under direct contract with the BOP, which has a current contract option period that expires on September 30, 2022, and three company-owned/company-leased facilities under direct contracts with USMS, which have current contract option periods that expire between June 30, 2022 and September 30, 2023.
-These facilities combined represented approximately 8% of our revenues for the year ended December 31, 2021.
+As of June 30, 2022, GEO has three company-owned/company-leased facilities under direct contracts with USMS, which have current contract option periods that expire between February 28, 2023 and September 30, 2023.
+These facilities combined represented approximately 6% of our revenues for the year ended December 31, 2021.